-If most Circle K stations with Charging facilities are actually hosting ESB Ecars chargers, some are actually owned by Circle K (such as Athlone services on the M6).
+Various Circle K forecourts across the country have EV charging stations.
 You can find all types of charging points present in Circle K stations using the Site locator and using “Electric car” filter in the advances search function.

 Tesla has a network of superchargers (DC hubs) and destination chargers (AC charger points).
-The superchargers are exclusively reserved for Tesla vehicles, whereas destination chargers (usually found in hotels and restaurants) are often found in pairs, one being reserved for Tesla vehicles, the other for any EV.
+SuperChargers are exclusively reserved for Tesla vehicles, whereas destination chargers (usually found in hotels and restaurants) are often found in pairs, one being reserved for Tesla vehicles, the other for any EV.

 Too many networks and maps ?